-This guide explains how to fetch wallet pass download links via the Voyado API and how to implement them across your key distribution touchpoints, My Pages and registration flows.
+Wallet pass links are unique, member-specific URLs that let a customer add their digital card directly to Apple Wallet or Google Wallet.
+This article explains how to fetch these links via the Voyado API and how to implement them across your key distribution touchpoints, including My Pages, registration flows, and emails.

 How wallet pass links work

-Wallet pass links are unique, member-specific URLs that allow a customer to add their digital card directly to Apple Wallet or Google Wallet.
-These links are fetched server-to-server using the Voyado API and can then be surfaced to the customer in a number of ways depending on the context and the device they are using.
+Wallet pass links are fetched server-to-server using the Voyado API and can then be surfaced to the customer in a number of ways depending on the context and the device they are using.

 Each createPassUrl returned by the API is a smart link that handles everything automatically: